PhilippeMarcMeyer/simpleTable/README.md

 # Description

-SimpleGrid was written in pure javascript with no dependency, for the exercice !
+SimpleTable was written in pure javascript with no dependency, for the exercice !

-I would love to make a jQuery plugin but for that I've got to pratice a bit (you may help me)

 Here is a fully commented example :